Kanye West pleads not guilty of battery of photographer

 Ramos' attorney, Gloria Allred, said he is still suffering from injuries sustained in the incident and that she expects the case to go to trial.
 She said he hurt his hip during the scuffle.

-Each misdemeanor charge carries a maximum penalty of six months in prison.
+Each misdemeanour charge carries a maximum penalty of six months in prison.
 The next hearing date in the case is scheduled for January 23 but West is not required to attend.

 In August, Ramos filed a civil lawsuit against West, alleging assault, battery and negligence.